 This is different to a cash flow forecast, but it’s just as important.
 You need to have some idea of the money your business will make over the next year, as well as what your costs are likely to be.

-- Predicted sales – starting with the next month, enter what you think is a realistic sales figure.
+Starting with the next month, enter what you think is a realistic sales figure.
 You also need to include a figure for returns and discounts.

-- Additional revenue – does your business have other sources of income?
+Does your business have other sources of income?
 Enter them as well, as a positive number (the template will automatically make the calculations for you).

-- Beginning of the month stock level – enter what this is at the start of the month, and then add purchases and any other costs.
+Enter what this is at the start of the month, and then add purchases and any other costs.

-- End of the month stock level – enter what your predicted stock level will be.
+Enter what your predicted stock level will be.
 The template will calculate the total costs and your gross profit for the month.

-- Expenses – this is the second half of the template and deals with your selling, admin and finance expenses.
+This is the second half of the template and deals with your selling, admin and finance expenses.
 You need to make sure you include any interest and hire purchase expenses, as well as what you estimate your tax will be for the month.
 Repeat this for each month.